alitak/zimbra-archive-tool/README.md

 # zimbra-archive-tool
 Zimbra mailing system domain/account archive tool

 For archiving unused domains.
-We had a lot of domains, accounts, which were unused on our serveer.
-This script lists distribution lists, account for domain and archives is.
-Also will delete accounts and domain.
+We had a lot of domains, accounts, which were unused on our server.
+This script lists distribution lists, accounts for domain and archives is.
+Also can delete accounts and domain.

 Usage:
 chmod +x backup_script.sh
-./backup_script.sh [domains.txt OPTIONAL]
+./backup_script.sh [-h] [-d] [-s] [-f path]
+-h	help, lists usage options
+-d	delete, after creating archive, deletes account

-If you determine a file with list of domains (see: domains.txt.example), the script will archive only given domains.
-Otherwise will archive all domains from server.
+-s	sync, on the end of the script will rsync to given place archives -f	file, work from given file, otherwise will list domains from zimbra

 Before run, set variables in .env (see: .env.example)